-This is a foreign exchange guide to Hong Kong, Hong Kong dollar currency news plus HKD transfers and travel tips.
+This is a foreign exchange guide to Hong Kong, the Hong Kong Dollar currency plus sending HKD transfers and travel tips.

 - Travelling in Hong Kong - currency & money saving tips